 Field Required Description and Conditions Layer conditional Code that characterizes a distinct canopy cohort within a polygon, containing a common forest cover structure with stems of similar ages and heights.
-Inventory component layers are: 1 (Mature), 2 (Pole), 3 (Sapling), and 4 (Regeneration).
-I (non-layered, even-aged stand).
-Required if tree species are entered, and if more than one canopy layer apply to the polygon.
-See Appendix A to locate Layer Code list.
+Inventory component layers are: 1 (Mature), 2 (Pole), 3 (Sapling), and 4 (Regeneration) or I (non-layered, even-aged stands) If the polygon has multiple layers, the inventory component layer codes (1, 2, 3, and 4) are required depending on layers present in the stand.
+Refer to the Technical Specifications to locate the Layer code list.
 Crown Closure conditional The percentage of ground area covered by the vertically projected crowns of the tree cover for each inventory component tree layer within the polygon.
 Required if tree species are entered.
-See FS 660 Card. http://www.for.gov.bc.ca/isb/forms/lib/FS660.PDF Total Stems conditional Total number of stems per hectare within the forest cover polygon.
+Total Stems conditional Total number of live stems per hectare within the forest cover polygon, excluding germinants.
 Required if tree species are entered.
-Basal Area conditional Average cross-sectional residual basal area $(m^2)$ per hectare of all stems $\geq 12.5$ cm diameter at breast height (dbh; 1.3 m).
-Required for openings where basal area is $> 5m^2/ha$ and is part of a stocking standard.
-Basal area for Layer 2, 3, or 4 is blank.
+Basal Area conditional Required where basal area is >5m2/ha or part of a stocking standard.
+Species conditional The code(s) representing the tree species present within the polygon.
+Required if trees are present on the polygon that is associated with an SU.
+For the tree species code list, refer to the RESULTS Technical Specifications .
+Species may describe brush species in cases where stocking status is NCBR.
+Duplicate species are not allowed on the same label or layer.
+A maximum of ten (10) species can be reported.